poyoho/storage-hook/README.md

   age?: number
 }
 useLocalStorage({
-  user: Object as unknown as User,
+  user: Object as unknown as User
 })
 ```

 There is no way to ensure the type of Object after ts coercion (e.g. `interface User` in the above example).

 Provide two ideas：